cristi-satcovschi/tshirt-customizer/README.md

 ## Installation

-To run the CCTV video analytics software locally, follow these steps:
+To run the project locally, follow these steps:

-Clone the repository: git clone https://github.com/cristi-satcovschi/cctv-app.git Install dependencies: npm install
+Clone the repository: git clone https://github.com/cristi-satcovschi/tshirt-customizer.git Install dependencies: npm install
 Start the development server: npm run dev
 Open the app in your browser: http://localhost:3000